NCIP/gdc-docs/docs/Data_Submission_Portal/Users_Guide/Checklist.md

 5. Begin uploading data to the GDC.
 You may use the [GDC Data Submission Portal](https://portal.gdc.cancer.gov/submission/) or the [GDC API](https://docs.gdc.cancer.gov/API/Users_Guide/Getting_Started/) for uploading metadata.
 Data files must be transferred using the [GDC Data Transfer Tool](https://docs.gdc.cancer.gov/Data_Transfer_Tool/Users_Guide/Getting_Started/) or the [GDC API](https://docs.gdc.cancer.gov/API/Users_Guide/Getting_Started/).

+6. The GDC performs batch processing of submitted data.
+Data will not be automatically harmonized or processed after data are uploaded.
+After verifying that the submission is complete (all files are uploaded, required metadata is provided, and all errors are addressed) the user may [`Request Submission`](Users_Guide/Data_Submission_Process.md#submit-to-the-gdc).
+This will indicate to internal teams and the automation system to begin data processing.
+Once file states are changed to `submitted`, the data contributor may continue submitting more data, which will be tracked as a later batch.

 ## Key Features
 The GDC Data Submission Portal is a platform that allows researchers to submit and release data to the GDC.
 The key features of the GDC Data Submission Portal are: